 The answer: multifamily real estate.
 Data from Professor Shiller showed that in 14 of the 15 previous U.S. equity bear markets—going back to 1956—the home price index actually rose.
-The 2008-09 bear market seems to have been an anomaly, and attributable more to subprime mortgages, NINJA loans, extreme banker and borrower greed.
+The 2008-09 bear market seems to have been an anomaly.
+It was attributable more to subprime mortgages, NINJA loans, extreme banker and borrower greed.

 Other studies have also shown positive results for apartment complexes.
-Multifamily can be considered a “defensive play,” as noted in a recent report from CBRE, a prominent real estate services firm.
+Multifamily can be considered a “defensive play,” as noted by CBRE, a prominent real estate services firm.

-The report notes that multifamily is typically less impacted by cyclical downturns than other property types.
-The report also showed how, using standard deviation as a measure of volatility over a 25-year period ending 2017, retail and multifamily had the lowest levels of volatility in return performance.
+Its report notes that multifamily is typically less impacted by cyclical downturns than other property types.
+It also showed how, using standard deviation as a measure of volatility over a 25-year period ending 2017, retail and multifamily had the lowest levels of volatility in return performance.

 Average Annual Return by Property Type

-Crowdfunding platforms like Fundrise now allow investors access to properties like larger multi-family complexes as passive investments—in a convenient and relatively affordable way.
+Crowdfunding platforms like Fundrise now allow investors access to properties like larger multi-family complexes.
+They do so in a convenient and relatively affordable way as passive investments.